nipe0324/simple_shopping_site/README.md

-charity_bazaar
+simple_shopping_site
 ==============

-This is Online Charity Bazaar web application which is built by Ruby on Rails.
+This is Simple Shopping Site web application which is built by Ruby on Rails.